 Well, Not for him.
 Or for Adira.
 But by all accounts, Emperor Cotto leaves the Centauri Republic far better than he found it, or indeed better than Cartagia had found it years earlier—and he wouldn't have become Emperor were it not for Londo's Thanatos Gambit.
 Babylon 5: reminding you that you have to take the good with the bad since 1994.

 Lilly Truscott of Hannah Montana is quite often the only thing reigning in Miley's diva-ness.

-The various companions on Doctor Who sometimes fill this role, though how much this is needed varies across his various incarnations.
+Doctor Who: The Doctor's companions sometimes fill this role, though how much this is needed varies across his incarnations.

 This resurfaces with the Eleventh Doctor, as he tries shifting to a part-time companion model, dropping in on them from time to time.
 Turns out, well-intentioned as the idea might be, going without companions for long periods still has an erosive effect on his morality.